 Spot Pro optimizes one or more selected spot colors for a given media or substrate and an output profile.
 Optimization may reduce the color difference ( $\Delta E$ ) and provide a better colorimetric match.

 Before you begin, connect your measuring instrument to the computer.

 Spot Pro supports all measurement instruments from FieryMeasure.

-- 1 In Spot Pro, select one or more spot colors.

-- 2 Click Optimize.

-- 3 Select the measurement device and specify the desired settings.
+- 1 In Spot Pro, select one or more spot colors. - 2 Click Optimize. - 3 Select the measurement instrument from the list.

-- 4 Click Next to the Job Properties window.

-- 5 Set the media or substrate source.